-- An employer of domestic service employees as defined by the Internal Revenue Code may be given permission by the Chair of the Commission Secretary to file reports once a year on or before the last day of the month following the close of the calendar year in which the wages are paid.
-Permission to file a report annually may be revoked if the employer is found liable to the Commission Division for quarterly contributions under - Employers who are granted permission under subdivision (8) of this subsection to file annual reports may be given permission to file reports by telephone.
-Employers who report by telephone must contact either the Field Tax Auditor who is assigned to the employer's account or the Unemployment Insurance Division Employment Insurance Section in Raleigh and report the required information to that Auditor or to the Division by the date the report is due under subdivision (8) of this subsection. - (10)Employers electing to do so may pay their quarterly tax contributions by electronic funds transfer.
+- An employer of domestic service employees as defined by the Internal (8) Revenue Code may be given permission by the Chair of the Commission Secretary to file reports once a year on or before the last day of the month following the close of the calendar year in which the wages are paid.
+Permission to file a report annually may be revoked if the employer is found liable to the Commission-Division for quarterly contributions under subdivision (6) of this subsection. - (9) Employers who are granted permission under subdivision (8) of this subsection to file annual reports may be given permission to file reports by telephone.
+Employers who report by telephone must contact either the Field Tax Auditor who is assigned to the employer's account or the Unemployment Insurance Division Employment Insurance Section in Raleigh and report the required information to that Auditor or to the Division by the date the report is due under subdivision (8) of this subsection. - Employers electing to do so may pay their quarterly tax contributions by (10)electronic funds transfer.
 When an electronic funds transfer cannot be completed due to insufficient funds or the nonexistence of an account of the transferor, the Commission Division shall assess a penalty equal to ten percent (10%) of the amount of the transfer, subject to a minimum of one dollar (\$1.00) and a maximum of one thousand dollars (\$1,000).
 The Commission Division may waive this penalty for good cause shown.
-As used in this section, the term "electronic funds transfer" means a transfer of funds initiated by using an electronic terminal, a telephone, a computer, or magnetic tape to instruct or authorize a financial institution or its agent to credit or debit an account.
+As used in this section, the term "electronic funds transfer" means a transfer of funds initiated by using an electronic terminal, a telephone, a computer, or magnetic tape to instruct or authorize a financial institution or its agent to credit or debit an account. - The Commission Division may establish policies to allow taxes to be (11)payable under certain conditions by credit card.
+A condition of payment by credit card is receipt by the Commission Division of the full amount of taxes, penalties, and interest due.
+The Commission Division shall require an employer who pays by credit card to include an amount equal to any fee charged the Commission-Division for the use of the card.
+A payment of taxes that is made by credit card and is not honored by the card issuer does not relieve the employer of the obligation to pay the taxes. - (b) Rate of Contributions. - b.
+Credit Ratio. - The Commission Division shall, for each year, compute a credit reserve ratio for each employer whose account has a credit balance.
+An employer's credit reserve ratio shall be the quotient obtained by dividing the credit balance of the employer's account as of July 31 of each year by the total taxable payroll of the employer for the 36 calendar-month period ending June 30 preceding the computation date.
+Credit balance as used in this section means the total of all contributions paid and credited for all past periods in accordance with the provisions of G.S.
+96-9(c)(1) together with all other lawful credits to the account of the employer less the total benefits charged to the account of the employer for all past periods.